 |B||June 10||9am-12:15pm||Medication Assisted Treatment for Adolescent Substance Use Disorder||Dr. Marla Kushner|

 |C||June 17||9am-12:15pm||Understanding and Attending to the Collective Trauma of the LGBTQIA+ Community||Jennifer Moreno, LCPC, CADC & Sophia Cortes-Moreno, MA, NCC, LCPC|

 |D||June 24||9am-12:15pm||The Impacts of Social and Cultural Trauma of Addiction||Rayell Grayson, LCPC, CADC & Anna Goldberger, LCSW|

 |# of Workshops||General||Student/Senior Discount|

-Registration is open for our Summer Workshop Series!
+Registration is closed for our Summer Workshop Series.

 For questions or concerns, please contact: